25 genius kids toy storage ideas

-Another key aspect in combating toy clutter?
-The right toy storage, of course.
-Here, we rounded up 19 of the sneakiest and smartest kids toy storage ideas around.
+Itching to declutter?
+We’ve rounded up 25 of the sneakiest and smartest kids toy storage ideas and organization hacks around.
 Before you know it, guests will be asking if you even have kids.

 1. Zippered pouches for board games